muni106/munilogs/src/data/projects/SCALcetto.md

 ## Table of contents

 # Situation
-For my *Programming and Development Paradigms* course I had to develop a project using functional programming in Scala 3.
+For my *Programming and Development Paradigms* course I developed a project making use of functional programming in Scala 3.
 I grouped with 2 classmates, and together we decided to go for a football simulation.

 # Task
-We called the project SCALcetto, because it reminded of scala also it reminded of calcetto, which is five-a-side football.
+We called the project SCALcetto, because it reminded of scala and *"calcetto"*, which is five-a-side football in italian.
 The goal of the project was to explore advanced scala and functional programming concepts, this is why we decided to keep a small domain (e.g. no goalkeeper) and focused more on making use of advanced fp concepts.
 Furthermore we had to use tdd (test-driven-development), and SCRUM to keep a good organization inside the team.

 # Action
-The first thing we did was to setup the project, in this phase I **setuped the project** with sbt, **developed the docs** with jekyll and [hosted them with github pages](tommasobrini.github.io/PPS-24-SCALcetto/).
+The first thing we did was to setup the project, in this phase I **setuped the project** with sbt, developed the [docs](tommasobrini.github.io/PPS-24-SCALcetto/) with jekyll and hosted them with github pages.
 <br>
 Then the main parts where I worked are described in the next sections.